 Upgrades on domestic flights can be quite affordable if you (or your workplace) are booking Flexible Economy fares.
 You can upgrade to Business on a shorter Sydney-Melbourne length flight from 5,400 points (27 times).
 And on the longer transcontinental treks in Airbus A330 Business Class, 10,900 points will sort you out (13 times).

-With 150,000 Qantas Points as a starting point, there are plenty of aspirational flight options out there!
+With 150,000 Qantas Points as a starting point, plenty of aspirational flight options exist!
 One-way Business to Europe and return Business to Asia are both very popular choices.
 And in many cases, you can extend your trip or bring a loved one just by saving up more points.

 You could, of course, also choose to hold on to your Qantas Points and use them for a round-the-world Business or First Class redemption.
 That’s one of the best, big-bang, big-value ways to redeem them.